motibytes/SorceRawr.github.io/_posts/2021-07-06-Notes-Neverending.md

 born, not made - discovered and recovered <br>
 <br>
 Multiple negative beliefs reveal a central negative belief: <br>
-<b> We must trade one good, beloved dream for another. </b> <br>
+<strong> We must trade one good, beloved dream for another. </strong> <br>
 <br>
-<b>If being an artist seems too good to be true, I will devise a price tag that strikes me as unpayable.. and remain blocked. </b> <br>
+<strong>If being an artist seems too good to be true, I will devise a price tag that strikes me as unpayable.. and remain blocked. </strong> <br>
 <br>
-Most blocked creatives <b> carry unacknowledged either/or reasoning </b> that stands between them and their work.<br>
+Most blocked creatives <strong> carry unacknowledged either/or reasoning </strong> that stands between them and their work.<br>
 <br>
 block doesn't want you to see [you can have both, happy + success / finance + artist / etc.], it's plan of attack, make you irrationally afraid of dire outcome you are too embarrased to mention, because it is a silly fear, you don't air it and a block stays intact. <br>
 <br>
 This week we will excavate your unconscious beliefs by using some logic-brain / artist-brain learning tricks.
-These may strike you as hokey and unproductive, <b> that is resistance </b>.
+These may strike you as hokey and unproductive, <strong> that is resistance </strong>.
 What follows is very effective weaponry. <br>
 <br>
 Affirmations <br>